davidfeng88/bara/README.md

 Since each form has two functions and can be accessed in two paths, the general working mechanism is:
 1. Determine the form type based on the path (e.g. create or edit the business) in `componentDidMount` and `componentWillReceiveProps`. `componentWillReceiveProps` is needed because the user may go from one form to the other (e.g. signup form to login form or vice versa, or even edit business form for different businesses).
 Although such cases are relatively rare for business form and review form, they are taken care of.
 2. If needed, fetch relevant information from backend and display them on the page or populate the input fields.
-3. Upon form submission, package the data from input fields and call the corresponding util method to send the information to the backend.
+3. Upon form submission, package the data from input fields and send  to the backend.

 \>\> Return to [Implementation Details](#implementation-details)
 #### Business form